andrelandgraf/andrelandgraf/contents/articles/2023-02-11_react_take_home_zero_to_hero.md

 Start very simple and get it to work first.
 Once it works, we can make it more pretty (if necessary).

+{% statement %}
-`statement: Keep it simple and make it work.
-Do not over-complicate things and don't add premature abstractions.`
+Keep it simple and make it work.
+Do not over-complicate things and don't add premature abstractions.
+{% /statement %}

 Maybe I sound a bit harsh here.
 I have lost countless of hours trying to fix my stupid over-engineered code.
 I have learned the hard way that you should start easy and do one thing at a time.
 I know how hard this is but please be better than me! 😉